-Effective as of the date of the Participant's election to the Board, the Corporation will credit the amount of the New Director Restricted Stock Unit Award to a New Director Restricted Stock Unit Account established for the Participant.
-The New Director Restricted Stock Unit Account will consist of Deferred Stock Units awarded under the LTIP and may not be settled prior to the Participant's Separation from Service.
-The value of the New Director Restricted Stock Unit Account is subject to forfeiture if a Separation from Service occurs before the first Annual Meeting following the date of election to the Board.
+Effective as of the date of the Participant's election to the Board, the Corporation will credit the amount of the New Director Restricted Stock Unit Account established for the Participant.
+The New Director Restricted Stock Unit Account will consist of Deferred Stock Unit Account is subject to forfeiture if a Separation from Service occurs before the first Annual Meeting following the date of election to the Board.
 Thereafter, the percentage of the New Director Restricted Stock Unit Award subject to forfeiture will be reduced by 20 percentage points as of the date of each succeeding Annual Meeting until the fifth annual meeting when 100% of the value of the New Director Restricted Stock Unit Award will be vested.
-There will be no forfeiture of interest in the New Director Restricted Stock Unit Account in the event the Separation of Service occurs by reason of the Participant's death, Disability, or for any reason following a "Change in Control" as such terms are defined in the LTIP while the Participant is a member of the Board, or in the event of the Participant's resignation or retirement from the Board for the purpose of accepting full-time employment in public or charitable service.
-A Participant's New Director Restricted Stock Unit Account will be credited with dividend equivalents in the form of additional Deferred Stock Units, which will vest immediately, but will otherwise be subject to the same restrictions applicable to the Deferred Stock Units credited to the Account.
+There will be no forfeiture of interest in the New Director Restricted Stock Unit Account is a member of the Board, or in the event of the Participant's resignation or retirement from the Board for the purpose of accepting full-time employment in public or charitable service.
+A Participant's New Director Restricted Stock Unit Account will be credited with dividend equivalents in the form of additional Deferred Stock Unit Account.